BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

 This already works quite well but we can see that there still is some background that isn't removed around the outside of the embryo.
-This is why in the tophat filter the minimum image is corrected with a maximum filter.
-This maximum filter assures that the whole background is included
+This is why in the top-hat filter the minimum image is corrected with a maximum filter.
+This maximum filter assures that the whole background is included.

 ```python